8 Non-Toxic Indoor Plants for Those with Pets

 1. Calathea Lancifolia

-Calathea lancifola
+Calathea Lancifola

 The Calathea lancifolia (otherwise known as the rattlesnake plant) is safe for cats and dogs.
 It has very a distinctive colour and appealing leaves.
 It’s an ideal addition to a room with low light, due to its easy watering schedule.
 The Calathea lancifolia grows best in fast-draining soil that can be fertilised during warmer temperatures.
 Simply place in a bright room (away from any direct light), and your plant will thrive.
 Water when the soil is dry to the touch, they also enjoy a misting of water too.